 3. What types of maintenance are there?

-There are three types of maintenance that are generally awarded in Minnesota.
-These include temporary, short-term, or long-term (permanent) maintenance.
+There are two types of maintenance that are generally awarded in Minnesota.
+These are temporary, or rehabilitative maintenance, or permanent maintenance.

-Temporary maintenance is generally only paid until the divorce is finalized.
-This gives the spouse who is receiving the alimony time to figure out their new job situation and receive any necessary training.
+Temporary maintenance is generally only paid until the person receiving the maintenance can get back on their feet in order to support him or herself.
+This gives the spouse who is receiving the alimony time to figure out their employment situation and receive any necessary training or sometimes education.

 4. When is alimony generally not considered?

-There are a few situations where alimony generally won’t be considered.
-If the marriage was very short, such as 3 years of shorter, then alimony may not be a possibility.
+There are situations where alimony generally won’t be considered.
+If the marriage was very short then alimony may not be a possibility.
 Also, if both spouses worked full-time during the marriage and are capable of supporting themselves without any assistance from the other, then alimony may not be necessary or considered.

 5. What is the best way to figure out alimony?

 The best way to figure out your alimony is with the help of an attorney.
 They can help you to figure out your alimony outside of court using effective methods, such as the collaborative practice process or through divorce mediation.
-The collaborative practice process involves both spouses communicating directly with each other in a civilized manner, while divorce mediation involves a third party to mediate this same type of communication.
+The collaborative practice process involves both spouses communicating directly with each other and their attorneys with the agreement that they will not go to court, while divorce mediation involves a third party to mediate this same type of communication.
 If alimony can’t be determined in this manner, then your attorney will be there to help you present your case to the judge in court.

 To hire an attorney to help you figure out the alimony in your divorce, visit us at Beckman Steen & Lungstrom, P.A.